 The two Timer/Counter I/O locations (TCNTnH and TCNTnL, combined TCNTn) give direct access, both for read and for write operations, to the Timer/Counter unit 16-bit counter.
 To ensure that both the high and low bytes are read and written simultaneously when the CPU accesses these registers, the access is performed using an 8-bit temporary High Byte Register (TEMP).
-This Temporary Register is shared by all the other 16-bit registers.
-Refer to Accessing 16-bit Registers for details.
+This temporary register is shared by all the other 16-bit registers.
+See "Accessing 16-bit Registers" on page 115.

-Modifying the counter (TCNTn) while the counter is running introduces a risk of missing a compare match between TCNTn and one of the OCRnx Registers.
+Modifying the counter (TCNTn) while the counter is running introduces a risk of missing a Compare Match between TCNTn and one of the OCRnx Registers.

-Writing to the TCNTn Register blocks (removes) the compare match on the following timer clock for all compare units.
+Writing to the TCNTn Register blocks (removes) the Compare Match on the following timer clock for all compare units.